 Every single new idea and feature request gets the same answer:

 Basecamp believes an idea needs to go through the shaping process detailed above before they’re ready to bet on it.
 When a new request comes in, they’d first try to identify what’s the user need (which sometimes might be quite different from what the user is asking for).
-Then, they see how they can solve the need with the minimal amount of effort.
+Then, they see how they can solve the requirement with a minimal amount of effort.
 They acknowledge there’s always a better, more complete solution if you have infinite time at your disposal.
-The trick here is to find a good solution that works under the given constrains (in their case, that it can be built by a small team of engineers and designers in no more than 6 weeks)
+The trick here is to find a good solution that works under the given constraints (in their case, that it can be built by a small team of engineers and designers in no more than six weeks)